OctopusDeploy/blog/blog/2018-12/spaces-introduction/index.md

 Spaces is about isolation not about sharing.
 We wanted to ensure we got the security and isolation right first.
 It is easy to imagine scenarios for anything in Octopus to be shared.
 As we started to build Spaces and got into the implementation details it became clear to us that without true isolation the state of your Octopus could become very complicated.

-We’ve drawn a line in the sand for Spaces, and everything that’s fundamental in deploying your Projects to Targets in Environments and Tenants, is within a Space.
+We’ve drawn a line in the sand for Spaces, and everything that’s fundamental in deploying your projects to targets in environments and tenants, is within a Space.

 ## Space, When You Need It